 - 2-4 servings of fruit

-Scientists had presented evidence to government officials showing that refined carbohydrates directly correlate to inflammation in the body, and inflammation directly leads to heart disease.
+Remember how scientists in the 1960’s told government officials that refined carbohydrates directly correlated with inflammation in the body, and that inflammation directly leads to heart disease?

 And that’s not all.